mirego/elixir-boilerplate/BOILERPLATE_README.md

 Then, with variables from `.env.dev` and `.env.dev.local` present in the environment:

 4. Create and migrate the database with `mix ecto.setup`
-5. Start the Phoenix server with `iex -S mix phx.server` with environment variables from `.env.dev` and `.env.dev.local`
+5. Start the Phoenix server with `make run`

 ### `make` commands